 Montreat College requires each student to enroll in a prescribed program of study and to pursue this curriculum through a carefully planned sequence of courses that will lead to successful completion of the academic program and the awarding of the appropriate degree.
 Each student must attempt to register for required courses before pursuing elective courses in order to concentrate upon the General Education Core of courses that the faculty judges to be basic for a liberal arts education.
-After primary attention has been given to completion of the General Education Core requirements and the General Education Competency requirements, the student and academic advisor should work collaboratively to select courses appropriate to the student's major program of study, followed by electives.
-No deviation from the prescribed course of study will be permitted without written permission prior to course registration by the academic advisor and the Office of the Registrar.
+After primary attention has been given to completion of the General Education Core requirements and the General Education Core requirements and the General Education Core requirements and the General Education price to the student's major program of study, followed by electives.
+No deviation from the prescribed course of study will be permitted without written permission prior to course registration by the academic advisor and the Office of Records and Registration.